octohost/html/README.md

 HTML
 ====

-A base nginx container for deploy static HTML with octohost.
+A base nginx container for uploading static HTML with octohost.

 Clone this repo and use static HTML to develop your website.